Universal Periodic Review 2019

 UN Office of the High Commissioner for Human Rights (external link) — documents relating to our previous two reviews.

-The Ministry of Foreign Affairs and Trade (MFAT) is responsible for writing the national report covering a broad range of current human rights issues in New
+The Ministry of Foreign Affairs and Trade is responsible for writing the national report covering a broad range of current human rights issues in New Zealand.

-We will engage with a range of government agencies from early 2018 to seek advice on the issues to be included in the 20-page report.
+We have engaged with a range of New Zealand Government agencies to seek advice on the issues to be included in the report.

 The Governments of Tokelau, the Cook Islands and Niue will also be consulted because of New Zealand’s constitutional relationship with these countries.